 At higher gain levels, the Baritone Jazzmaster excelled with the neck pickup selected and with both pickups engaged.
 With the neck pickup on and the gain up, the Baritone Jazzmaster cranked out a Stevie Ray Vaughan-like tone.
 With both the neck and bridge positions engaged, the JM 100 pickups had plenty of color and a smooth and defined tone that invited baritone renditions of Van Halen classics.

 The one catch with the Baritone Jazzmaster's high gain tone shows up when you switch the three-way selector to the bridge or lead pickup.
 The resulting tone had a little too much high end edge for my taste.
 I tried a few EQ settings, and found that a "scooped mid" setting (dropping the amp's mid EQ way down while leaving the bass at 5 and the treble around 4) best resolved this issue.

-Even with that one cautionary note, the Baritone Jazzmaster still represents one of the best tone-for-dollar values among baritone electrics.
 With its generous pallet of useful tones, ranging from blissful cleans to rich distorted settings, its hard to imagine this guitar not adding value to your arsenal of sonic weapons.

 Reason Three: the Baritone Jazzmaster lets you get lower than low with no fret buzz.